-India Gate – as everyone knows is a War Memorial at the centre of New Delhi.
+India Gate – as everyone knows is a War Memorial at the center of New Delhi.
 Designed by Edwin Lutyens, India gate is 42 m high and is often compared with the “Arc- de-Triomphe” of Paris, France.
-The archway in the middle of a crossroad, commemorates thousands of Indian soldiers who lost their lives fighting for the British Army during the World War I.
+The archway in the middle of a crossroad commemorates thousands of Indian soldiers who lost their lives fighting for the British Army during the World War I.

-On special occasions like Republic Day of India, Independence day and other commemorative occasions special arrangements for lightings and Laser show are made and hundreds of people gather to watch the spectacular lightings and Firework shows.
+On special occasions like Republic Day of India, Independence Day, and other commemorative occasions special arrangements for lightings and Laser shows are made and hundreds of people gather to watch the spectacular lightings and Firework shows.